Skip to Content

 • If the conduct of the defendant was purely verbal, some First Amendment free speech defenses may also be worth arguing.

-Resisting Arrest with Violence
+Legal Strategies for Resisting Arrest with Violence in Jacksonville

 The second type of resisting arrest is with violence.
 This crime is covered under Florida Statutes, Section 843.01 which defines a person resisting with violence if he or she knowingly and willfully resists, obstructs, or opposes any law enforcement, probation officer, or other person authorized to execute process during the execution of legal process or duty by offering or doing violence to the person performing the arrest.